Talk to a Counsellor IPM/BBA: +91 : +91 72400-80088 | CUET: +91 76655-64455 | CAT/MBA: +91 72400-13723

 6. Read Daily for VARC Improvement

 Reading comprehension dominates VARC.
 Build a reading habit across diverse topics like business, science, history, and literature.
 Focus on understanding arguments and tone.
-Combine this with practice from previous year CAT papers and sectional VARC tests to boost comprehension and inference skills.
+Combine this with practice from CAT previous year question paper and sectional VARC tests to boost comprehension and inference skills.

 7. Leverage Online CAT Coaching Resources